compomics/COSS/README.md

 ---
 ## Project Description

 COSS is a user-friendly spectral library search tool capable of processing large spectral libraries and supporting multiple file formats.
-COSS is developed in Java and hence it is platform independent.
+COSS is developed in Java and hence it is platform independent
+Incase of COSS V2, Percolator, a semi-supervised machine learning tool is integrated to inhance the identification rate and the installation path should be given, if Percolator option is checked, to COSS inorder to run COSS in different platform.
 COSS uses external subsystems for file reading and writing.
 Next to file io subsystems there are three main processes: preprocessing, feature extraction and matching.
 All processes are organized and implemented in a modular fashion to facilitate future upgrades.

 [Go to top of page](#coss)